piyush280599/Algorithm-Resource-2023/README.md

-## Algorithmic Resources 2023
+## Algorithm Resources 2023

-A Curated list of Topic wise Theory and Questions to Get You Started On Competitive Coding.
+Topic wise list of resources to kickstart your Algorithm journey.

 Topics
 ---